 So, knowing the techniques of menu design will make you a wiser consumer — and likely save you some money the next time you dine out.

-What follows are eight ways menus can influence your choices.
+Following are eight ways menus can influence your choices.

 1. Creating food descriptions that make your mouth water

-One technique that restaurants use to boost sales is making entrees sound too yummy to pass up, regardless of their cost, says Alison Pearlman, author of the recent book “May We Suggest: Restaurant Menus and the Art of Persuasion.”
+One technique that restaurants use to boost sales is making entrees sound too yummy to pass up, regardless of their cost, says Alison Pearlman, author of the book “May We Suggest: Restaurant Menus and the Art of Persuasion.”

 For example, instead of simply listing “steaks,” they may describe cuts of meat as tender and juicy.
 Instead of simply offering “fried chicken,” menus often describe it as crispy and delicious.